 SLOW COOKER HOLIDAY SIDE DISHES

-- Chicken Broth: You’ve been to the store so many times already and you don’t want to run back for chicken broth?
-No worries, If you have 1 bouillon cube or 1 teaspoon instant bouillon granules, pour into 1 cup water and Voila! you have 1 cup broth.
+You’ve been to the store so many times already and you don’t want to run back for chicken broth?
+No worries, if you have 1 bouillon cube or 1 teaspoon instant bouillon granules, pour into 1 cup water and Voila! you have 1 cup broth.
 You’ll need 4 cups of broth to cook a 14 – 16 lb bird.

 - Serve: Once removed from the roasting pan, let the turkey rest 20 – 30 minutes and then carve and serve.